bweatherson/demons/latest-export.md

 gameformat(b_o_t_s, "A version of battle of the sexes.")
 ```

 As it stands, that's not a symmetric game.
 But we can make it a symmetric game by relabeling the choices.
 Let option A for each player be doing their favored choice, and option B be doing their less favored choice.
-That turns table @\ref(tab:bach-stravinsky) into table @\ref(tab:bach-stravinsky-symmetric).
+That turns table \@ref(tab:bach-stravinsky) into table \@ref(tab:bach-stravinsky-symmetric).

 ```{r,bach-stravinsky-symmetric, cache=TRUE}
 b_o_t_s_symmetric <- tribble(